Rct567/FrequencyMan/README.md

 In the language data folder itself (`\user_files\lang_data`) the following type of files can be placed:

 - __names lists__: A text file with names/words that will not be used to calculate the rankings.
-It will basically functions like a 'global' ignore list.
+It basically functions like a 'global' ignore list.
 The file name should start with "names", such as `names_to_ignore.txt`.

 ## Reorder logging